jjzcru/djinn-doc/docs/resource-model.md

 ## Device Type

-Resource that describe the type of devices that are supported by the platform, the device type are associated to a plugin to map out which plugin can handle that device, it also
+The resource that describe the type of devices that are supported by the platform, the device type is associated to a plugin to map out which plugin can handle that device, it also

 | Properties   | Description                                                                                              |
 | ------------ | -------------------------------------------------------------------------------------------------------- |